jiayuzzzz/jiayuzzzz.github.io/index.md

-## Welcome to Jiayu's GitHub Pages
+## Hi welcome to Jiayu's GitHub Pages 🥳

 I am now a graduate student at KTH, major of Real Estate Economics.
+Here I shared some basic codes and interpretations about quantitative economics models.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Hope u guys have fun!

-### Markdown
+### If I introduce myself

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I am boring but a good person.
+A party is not as good as my switch 🎮 but a travel is better than the Animal Crossing!!!

 ```markdown
 Syntax highlighted code block